Private analyst estimation for 2014

 The main objective of the DMU is to assure the Government's financing at the lowest possible cost given risk exposure parameters, based on a solid operational capacity, updated research methods and a proactive approach to the sources of funding.

-November 19th, 2013.
-The Central Government has decided to cancel the auctions of Treasury Notes scheduled for November 26th and November 27th (3 Years Treasury Note in Pesos and 10 Years CPI Note, respectively).
-The current auction calendar remains unchanged.
+January 22nd, 2014.
+The Central Government has decided to cancel the auctions of Treasury Notes scheduled for January 28th and January 29th (3 Years Treasury Note in Pesos and 10 Years CPI Note, respectively).
+The next auction calendar will be released in March.

 Acceptance of Tenders and Maximum Purchase Amount